POTA and SOTA

 SOTA Resources

-POTA Map - Will show SOTA summits, if turned on using the layers option in the top right corner.
+POTA Map - Will show SOTA summits, if the feature is turned on using the layers option in the top right corner.
 The search bar will not find summits.

 SOTA Watch - SOTA Spotting and Alerting page.